OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 ### Confidential Client

-In addition to the requirements outlined in Open Banking Brasil security provisions the Confidential Client
+In addition to the requirements outlined in Open Finance Brasil security provisions the Confidential Client

 1. shall revoke where possible and cease usage of refresh and access tokens that are bound to a Consent Resource that has been deleted;
 1. shall delete Consent Resource that are expired;

 # Acknowledgements

-With thanks to all who have set the foundations for secure and safe data sharing through the formation of the OpenID Foundation FAPI Working Group, the Open Banking Brasil GT Security and to the pioneers who will stand on their shoulders.
+With thanks to all who have set the foundations for secure and safe data sharing through the formation of the OpenID Foundation FAPI Working Group, the Open Finance Brasil GT Security and to the pioneers who will stand on their shoulders.

 The following people contributed to this document: